evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Long_Range/_index.md

 The battery has a gross capacity of 61,1kWh and a net capacity of 57,4kWh, meaning you have a 3,7kWh buffer for protection.
 (6,1%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 400 to 380 km (249-236 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 14,4kWh/100km for the basic version and 15,1kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 14.4kWh/100km for the basic version and 15.1kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 87kW.
 A full charge from 0 - 100% would take 75 minutes, while a more common scenario of 10-80% would take 33 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 58%, resulting in an actual charge speed, including time loss on 67kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 58%, resulting in an actual charge speed, including time loss, of 67kW.
 Each charge session would take 26 minutes and 50 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 57 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 57 minutes.
 This trip will require seven charge session(s) charging from 9% to 52%.
 The total time lost for charging up the battery will be 157 minutes.

 ### Onboard charger